Nike (mythology): Mythology

 Nike had little to no independent mythology.
 She was closely associated with both Zeus and Athena, and can appear as a constant companion or attribute of either god.
 In her earliest mention, by Hesiod, Nike is said to have received honors from Zeus for her support of Zeus in his overthrow of the Titans, but no details are given.
 Following Hesiod, Nike's next several mentions occur, not in connection with military victory, but rather in the granting of victory in other kinds of contests (agones), including athletic or theatrical competitions.
 The fifth-century AD Greek poet Nonnus gave Nike a minor role in Zeus's battle with Typhon.

 Titanomachy

 The first mention of Nike occurs in the Theogony of Hesiod (c.
 730–700 BC).
 According to Hesiod's account, in preparation for the Titanomachy, the Olympians' war against the Titans, Zeus called all the gods to Mount Olympus to determine their allegiance.
 He declared that any god that chose to align with him against Cronus would receive his honor and favor.
 The first to do so was Styx, who brought Zeus her children: Nike, the personification of victory, and her brothers Zelus, Kratos, and Bia, the personifications of glory, power and strength.
-Nike and her brothers all represented qualities which would be invaluable to Zeus in the coming war.
+Nike and her siblings all represented qualities which would be invaluable to Zeus in the coming war.
 As a result, Zeus forever honored Nike and her brothers keeping them always with him.
 And as such, the qualities represented by Nike and her brothers would become attributes of Zeus himself.